Troublor/TrashGarbage/README.md

 `trash-del`, `trash-undel`, `trash-ls`, `trash-search`, `trash-clear`, `trash-clean`

-Trasher is aimed to implement the functionality of Recycle Bin on Windows.
+Trasher is aimed to implement the functionality of Recycle Bin of Windows.

 ---